jtl5770/goleds/README.md

-With this information we can understand what happens when a person is entering the area of the LED stripes e.g. from left and passes in normal walking speed full to the right:
+With this information we can understand what happens when a person is entering the area of the LED stripes e.g. from left and passes in normal walking speed fully to the right:

 1. passing `S0`, the stripe is illuminated starting at LED index `0`, quickly growing to fully light all LEDs up to the rightmost one at